ArthasMenethil-A/Delta-Parallel-Robot-Obstacle-Avoidance/README.md

 ## 2 - Setup Challenges and Solutions
 -------
+This section is dedicated to addressing the issues of developement which may result in errors which decreases the overall performance of the robot.

 ### 2.0 - Modular Code
 -------
+First and formost, the ideal way to code the controller is with C++ since it's a lot faster than Python.
+But since this is for the purpose of research and not industrial use, we're going to make do with Python.
+But the code needs to be more modular from here onwards.
+The codes are included [here](https://github.com/ArthasMenethil-A/Delta-Parallel-Robot-Obstacle-Avoidance/tree/main/DPR%20Controller).
+The files include the following content:

+- `DPR_drivercom.py`: The functions of communication with robot + PID controller
+- `DPR_pathplanning.py`: The functions of Commands for path planning
+- `delta_robot.py`: The geometry of the robot
+- `path_planning_mltp.py`: the functions of multi point path planning
+- `path_planning_ptp.py`: the functions of point to point path planning

 ### 2.1 - Kinematics Errors
 -------